Want To Know More About Bryson City and Swain County? Check Out These Books, DVDs and CDs

 Nell starring Jody Foster, Liam Neeson and Natasha Richardson.
-When Dr. Jerry Lovell discovers a young woman living by herself in the backwoods of North Carolina, he is intrigued by her erratic behavior and unique speech pattern.
-Together with a psychologist, Lovell becomes determined to pierce Nell's private world and protect her from the courts and a life of scientific study.
 Filmed at a cabin constructed on the shore of Fontana Lake, and at various locations in Robbinsville.

 The Road to Nowhere starring Shannyn Sossamon, Dominique Swain and Cliff De Young.
 Directed by Monte Hellman (2010).
 A young filmmaker gets wrapped up in a crime while shooting his film on location.
 Location shooting at the "Road to Nowhere."

 Songcatcher starring Aidan Quinn, Janet McTeer, and Emmy Rossum.
-Though the movie was filmed nearer to Asheville, Elizabeth Ellison of Bryson City created watercolors used throughout the movie as Alice's sketches of life in the mountains.
+Though the movie was filmed nearer to Asheville, Elizabeth Ellison of Bryson City created watercolors used throughout the movie.
 Songcatcher Sketchbook

 The Mystery of George Masa chronicles the life an George Masa, a Japanese immigrant whose hiking, exploration and photography was instrumental in the founding of The Great Smoky Mountains National Park and the mapping and building of the Appalachian Trail during the 1920s and 1930s.
 Bonesteel Films

 Hiking on Hazel Creek.
 Award winning cinematographer Ron Ruehl tags along with Lance Holland on a hike to give you an unedited armchair journey into the vast North Shore section of the Great Smoky Mountains National Park.
-Website
+Out of print.

 Wild Edibles & Medicinals of Southern Appalachia.
 Ila Hatter, noted naturalist.
 There are three plant identification videos for different seasons More info